rishabhshah13/image-captioning/README.md

 3. **Download the Dataset:**
    - Download the Flickr8k dataset from [here](https://www.kaggle.com/datasets/adityajn105/flickr8k).
-   - Extract the dataset into the `data` directory.
+   - Extract the dataset into the `input` directory.

 4. **Training:**
    - Run [TRAIN-image-captioning-with-attention.ipynb](TRAIN-image-captioning-with-attention.ipynb) to train the captioning model with attention.